JairLopesJunior/JairLopesJunior/README.md

 ### About me

-My name is <b>Jair Lopes Junior</b>, I am a back-end developer.
+My name is <b>Jair Lopes Junior</b>, I am a developer.
 I love to program and study constantly.

 - 🔭 I currently work at VR Software, which provides complete and efficient management solutions for retailers.